 This tree we can see with the audioguide (audioguides) has been included in the unique tree catalogue of the Autonomous Community of Madrid.
 Aranjuez has several specimens of this trees, which have unique features insofar as appearance, top and longevity.

 The Prince's Garden is flanked by the Queen Path, a straight tree-lined path outlined in the 16th century by Phillip II.
 This 3-kilometre-long path was designed by Herrera, as so were its Round and Square plazas, and it was famous for the horse races that were celebrated on it.

-This Garden was created by the Prince of Asturias, eventually Charles IV, following the Plan conceived by Paul Boutelou, and it is the result of unifying the layouts carried out under the reign of Philip II, Ferdinand VI and Charles III in a common layout.
+This Garden we can enjoy with the audioguide (audioguides) was created by the Prince of Asturias, eventually Charles IV, following the Plan conceived by Paul Boutelou, and it is the result of unifying the layouts carried out under the reign of Philip II, Ferdinand VI and Charles III in a common layout.
 Its 150 hectares and 3 kilometres in length make it one of the largest fenced gardens in Europe.

-It can be accessed from several points, although the most important access point is the Prince or Pier entrance, built by Villanueva.
+It can be accessed with the audioguide (audioguides) from several points, although the most important access point is the Prince or Pier entrance, built by Villanueva.
 It has two stonework bases, four columns each, and it is crowned by Ionic order cornices topped by stone elves and flowers.

 32. The Botanic Garden

 Since the reign of Phillip II, Aranjuez was the stage of unusual scientific activity in relation to the plant realm; subsequently, the botanic expeditions were resumed during the 18th century, and the Royal Site became the final destination of seeds and seedling plants from all continents.
 The royal gardeners, such as the Boutelou saga, were experts concerned with improving the species and their agricultural potential.